Spiderland: Reception

 The band had broken up by the time Touch and Go were preparing for the album's release.
 As a result, a planned tour of Europe was canceled and the album received minimal promotion.
 It thus failed to attract an audience, make an impression on college radio, or chart in either the US or the UK.
 The album went virtually unnoticed by the American music press or zines.
 Maximumrocknroll described it as "genius", but only during a passing mention midway through a column on the Kentucky scene.
 The writer for Flipside was unable to review the album as he had received a damaged copy from the label, and did not ask to have it replaced.
 McMahan admits that while the band did not seek to engage with journalists, "there wasn't really a huge infrastructure for getting information out on a broad scale.
 We definitely avoided it."

 The UK music press were the first to report on the album.
-Albini, who produced Tweez, wrote a review for Melody Maker published on March 30, 1991.
+Edwin Pouncey reviewed it in the March 23, 1991 issue of NME, finding its sound indebted to Sonic Youth but concluding that "something original squirms at the core of Slint.
+Perhaps next time they'll reveal all."
+Albini, who produced Tweez, wrote a review for Melody Maker published the following week.
 He praised the music's originality and emotional intensity, as well as the clarity and immediacy of Paulson's production.
 He claimed that Tweez—which he produced—only "hints at their genius" but had little of the "staying power" manifested on Spiderland.
 He awarded the album "ten fucking stars" and predicted that it would rise in stature, writing "It's an amazing record ... and no one still capable of being moved by rock music should miss it.
 In 10 years it will be a landmark and you'll have to scramble to buy a copy then."